How To: MSME Startup in PH - DTI, Permits, & BIR in AI Era

 Certificate of Registration

-Back to topAuthority to Print
+Back to top

-Back to topBooks of Account
+Back to top

 This step is a decision the BMBE (MSME) owner needs to make.
 You can begin with manual books of accounts.
 Or you can use a digital system for accounting.
-This decision is important if you are just beginning.
-A graduate of any Business Management degree or any degree in Commerce will need to understand the actual accounting required by the Bureau of Internal Revenue.

-For a manual book of accounts, a journal, a ledger, and two columnar books for cash receipts journal and cash disbursement journal are required.
-There are other manual books of accounts needed if your business is VAT-registered.
+For manual book of accounts, a journal, a ledger, and two columnar books for cash receipts journal and cash disbursement journal are required.
+There are other manual books of accounts needed if your business entity is VAT-registered.
 Whether VAT or non-VAT, the manual books of accounts have to be stamped by the B.I.R. officer in charge of the books at the B.I.R. branch of Pasig City in Estancia Mall, 5/F.

 Tips from Rosauro's Legacy Archive